1989 (album)

 1989 is the fifth studio album by the American singer-songwriter Taylor Swift.
 It was released on October 27, 2014, through Big Machine Records.
 Titled after Swift's birth year as a symbolic rebirth, the album recalibrated her artistic identity from country music to pop.

 Swift produced 1989 with Max Martin, Shellback, Jack Antonoff, Ryan Tedder, Nathan Chapman, and Imogen Heap.
 Its 1980s-inspired synth-pop production incorporates dense synthesizers, programmed drum machines, and processed electronic backing vocals, abandoning the acoustic arrangements that had characterized Swift's past albums.
 The songs chronicle the aftermath of a failed relationship with lyrics that expand on Swift's autobiographical details; they depict heartbreak, recovery, and self-discovery from lighthearted, wistful, and nostalgic perspectives.

 1989 was promoted with the 1989 World Tour, the highest-grossing concert tour of 2015.
-Seven singles supported the album, including the Billboard Hot 100 number-ones "Shake It Off", "Blank Space", and "Bad Blood", and the top-ten entries "Style" and "Wildest Dreams".
+Its seven singles included the US Billboard Hot 100 number-ones "Shake It Off", "Blank Space", and "Bad Blood", and the top-ten entries "Style" and "Wildest Dreams".
 In the United States, 1989 spent 11 weeks atop the Billboard 200 and was certified 14-times platinum by the Recording Industry Association of America.
-It has sold 14 million copies worldwide and received platinum certifications in countries across Europe, the Americas, and Asia–Pacific.
-Swift and Big Machine withheld the album from free streaming services for nearly three years, which prompted an industry discourse on the impact of streaming on record sales.
+It has sold 14 million copies worldwide and received platinum certifications across Europe, the Americas, and Asia–Pacific.
+Swift and Big Machine withheld the album from free streaming services for nearly three years, prompting an industry discourse on the impact of streaming on record sales.

-Initial reviews of 1989 generally praised its production as catchy and Swift's songwriting, although some critics argued that the synth-pop production undermined her singer-songwriter identity—a criticism that has been retrospectively regarded as rockist.
-1989 won Album of the Year and Best Pop Vocal Album at the 2016 Grammy Awards, and Rolling Stone listed it among their "500 Greatest Albums of All Time" list.
-Regarded by critics as a modern pop music classic, 1989 transformed Swift's status to a pop icon and promoted poptimism.
-The heightened fame intensified media scrutiny on Swift's public and private lives.
-Following a 2019 dispute regarding the ownership of Swift's back catalog, she released the re-recorded album 1989 (Taylor's Version) in 2023, and later acquired the original album's master recording in 2025.
+Initial reviews of 1989 generally praised its production and Swift's songwriting, although some critics argued that the synth-pop production undermined her singer-songwriter identity—a criticism that has since been regarded as rockist.
+The most-awarded pop album of all time, 1989 won Album of the Year and Best Pop Vocal Album at the 2016 Grammy Awards, and Rolling Stone included it on their "500 Greatest Albums of All Time" list.
+Regarded by critics as a modern pop music classic, 1989 transformed Swift's status to that of a pop icon and promoted poptimism.
+Following a 2019 dispute over the ownership of Swift's back catalog, she released the re-recorded album 1989 (Taylor's Version) in 2023, and later acquired the original album's master recording in 2025.
+In 2026, the Library of Congress selected 1989 for preservation in the National Recording Registry as "culturally, historically, or aesthetically significant".